Yandex Cloud

 Warning

-Each new index slows down writes.
-Too many indexes may negatively affect write performance.
+Each index you add slows down write operations.
+An excessive number of indexes may negatively affect write performance.

-If you can neither optimize the queries you found nor go without them, upgrade the host class.
+If you can neither optimize troublesome queries nor eliminate them, you have to upgrade the host class.

 Diagnosing locksDiagnosing locks

-MongoDB does not provide detailed information on locks.
-There are only indirect ways to find out what is locking a specific query:
+MongoDB does not provide detailed information about locks.
+You can only use indirect methods to find out what is locking a specific query:

-• Pay attention to large or growing db.serverStatus().metrics.operation.writeConflicts values: they may indicate high write contention on some documents.
+• Pay attention to large or growing db.serverStatus().metrics.operation.writeConflicts values, as they may indicate high write contention on certain documents.

 • Examine large or growing values using the Write conflicts per hosts graph on the cluster monitoring page.

-• As soon as performance drops, carefully review the list of currently running queries:
+• When performance drops, closely review the list of currently running queries:

-To run these queries, the user needs the mdbMonitor role.
+To view these queries, you need the mdbMonitor role.

 db.currentOp({'$or': [{'locks.Global': 'W'}, {'locks.Database': 'W'}, {'locks.Collection': 'W'} ]}).inprog